HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 ## Notes about stop ids

-- Stop ids are in "acencyid:stopid" format
+- Stop ids are in "feedid:stopid" format
-- HSL agencyid is **HSL**
+- HSL area feed id is **HSL**
 - Stop id is available as **gtfsId**

 ## Query examples